 For example, some people find the preparation and enjoyment of food to be much loved activities.
 Others (like me) find it a chore.

 Some people find exercise, although tiring, to be a wonderful psychological/physical ‘reset’ button.
-Others just find it tiring.
+Others just find it tiring and silly.

 Reflecting the diverse range of activities that one might engage in for self-care, our Self-Care Mega Guide contains many suggestions on what you could do to build wellbeing.
-It is a collection of activities that I’ve read or heard about along the way that have logical, and often demonstrated links to improving wellbeing.
-The idea is that most people could find an idea in that guide that they could use in their own life.
-You can read about the project to update that here.
+It is a collection of activities that I’ve read or heard about along the way that have logical, and often empirically demonstrated links to improving wellbeing.
+My hope is that most people could find an idea in that guide that they could use in their own life.

 In recent times, I’ve started to think about self-care from the perspective of specific groups such as students on clinical placements, students working towards a career in the helping professions, students in the creative arts.
 Thinking about self-care from the perspective of a specific group requires you to think about the unique challenges that are facing that group.

-Thus I am happy today to be presenting our second draft of the Self-Care for PhD students.
+Thus I am happy today to be presenting our third version of the Self-Care for PhD students.

 A PhD is a uniquely stressful and rewarding process.
 If appropriate to someone’s goals and talents, then I totally recommend doing one.
 But I am also aware, having done one, and co-supervised a couple that they aren’t a ‘walk in the park’.
 There are stressors and challenges unique to the experience of completing a PhD.